SaladTechnologies/sdnext-dynamic/README.md

 # sdnext-dynamic
-This wraps our SDNext image with an entrypoint script that downloads a checkpoint based on an environment variable.
+This wraps our SDNext image with an entrypoint script that downloads a checkpoint at runtime based on an environment variable.

 You can use the prebuilt docker image at:
 ```
 saladtechnologies/sdnext:dynamic
 ```
+### "Baked" Images
+If you want an image with the model preloaded, you can use one of the "baked" images.
+These are built with the `build-baked` script, and will not need to download the models at runtime.

+- `saladtechnologies/sdnext:sdxl1.0`

 ## Build your own image